Arduino Giga R1 WiFi

 • GND — common ground.

-The Giga R1 can be powered through any of three paths:
+The Giga R1 can be powered through any of these paths:

-• USB‑C — supplies 5 V to the on‑board regulator.
+• USB‑C — supplies 5 V to the on‑board buck regulator.

 Recovery and debug pins

-• RESET — both an exposed pin and a momentary RESET button on the top of the board, tied to NRST.
+• RESET — both an exposed pin on the power header and a momentary switch on the top of the board, tied to the SoC’s NRST line.
+Pull to GND or press the button to reset.

 Onboard peripherals